gh-unit/gh-unit/README.md

 - Tests are defined by methods that start with `test`, take no arguments and return void.
 For example, `- (void)testFoo { }`
 - Your setup and tear down methods are `- (void)setUp;` and `- (void)tearDown;`.
 - Your class setup and tear down methods are `- (void)setUpClass;` and `- (void)tearDownClass;`.
 - By default tests are run on a separate thread.
-For a UI test or to run on the main thread, implement `- (BOOL)shouldRunOnMainThread { return YES; }`
+For a UI test or to run on the main thread, implement:

+	- (BOOL)shouldRunOnMainThread {
+		return YES;
+	}

 ## Group